-He also provides strategic counseling on cross-border anti-money laundering measures, economic sanctions, banking secrecy and data protection matters.
-He advises on the development of internal controls, remedial measures, and compliance capabilities and frameworks, as well as effectively managing supervisory relationships.
+Additionally, Mr. Maalouf provides strategic counseling on cross-border anti-money laundering measures, economic sanctions, banking secrecy and data protection matters.
+He advises on the development of internal controls, consent order remediation, and compliance capabilities and frameworks, as well as on effectively managing supervisory relationships.
+In addition, he has counseled clients on the implementation of the Dodd-Frank Act and on capital and liquidity support programs, including those established pursuant to the Emergency Economic Stabilization Act of 2008 and the Coronavirus Aid, Relief, and Economic Security Act of 2020.
 Mr. Maalouf also is a regular speaker at conferences and has written a number of articles on the above topics.

 Before attending law school, Mr. Maalouf was awarded a Fulbright Fellowship and studied at the EBS Universität für Wirtschaft und Recht outside Frankfurt, Germany.
 In law school, Mr. Maalouf received the 2006 Dykema Scholarship Award for significant contributions to the Michigan Law Review and the 2007 Eric Stein Award, which is given to the author of the best student contribution to each volume of the Michigan Journal of International Law.

 - J.D., University of Michigan, 2007 (cum laude; Note Editor, Michigan Law Review; Contributing Editor, Michigan Journal of International Law)

 - A.B., Duke University, 2001 (with distinction in Economics)

 - District of Columbia